VAT 69 Commando: Continuation training

 The 69 Commando is known to conduct joint training exercises and participate in exchange programs with Commonwealth special units such as the Australian SAS, New Zealand SAS, British SAS and Singapore Special Tactics and Rescue.
 The 69 Commando routinely trains with neighbouring nations' tactical teams such as the Indonesian Mobile Brigade and Thailand Border Patrol Police.
 Occasionally, the 69 Commando trains with Green Berets, Army Special Operations Command Pacific Unit (SOCPAC) of the United States and other international units.

 On 10 December 2003, the then Inspector-General of Police, Tan Sri Mohd Bakri Haji Omar, launched the training program between the USSOCPAC and the VAT 69 at the GOF Training Center in Ulu Kinta, Perak.
 The SOCPAC team were to conduct joint exercise with the PGK, under the code-name Advance Vector Balance Mint for a duration of 2 weeks.
-Only 42 out of the 194 participants completed the inaugural program.

 Equipment

 69 Commando teams use equipment designed for a variety of specialist situations.

 The particular pieces of equipment vary from unit to unit, but there are some consistent trends in what they wear and use.

 Much of their equipment is indistinguishable from that supplied to the military, not least because much of it is military surplus.